Skip to content

 expr = OrderByField(SampleField.width).asc()

-# Sort the query by the height of the image in descending order
+# Sort the query by the file name in descending order

 expr = OrderByField(SampleField.file_name).desc()